A Primary Bathroom Makeover With Classic, Rustic & Coastal Touches

 Adding a Freestanding Tub in the Primary Bathroom

 The space we saved by knocking down the middle wall allowed us to add this freestanding tub where there was once a linen closet.
-At first, I was nervous because it wasn’t the largest tub you could buy, but it also wasn’t the smallest.
-After using it, I now feel reassured that it’s a perfect size and it’s such a great addition to this space.
+At first, I was nervous because it wasn’t the largest bathtub you could buy, but it also wasn’t the smallest.
+After using it, I now feel reassured that it’s a perfect size, and it’s such a great addition to this space.

 If you’re flipping a home or considering selling someday, I recommend adding a tub (if you can).
-While we don’t have any plans to move and we rarely do projects with resale in mind, we thought that in this case, the choice added to the overall appeal of the house.
+While we rarely do projects with resale in mind, we thought that in this case the choice added to the overall appeal of the house.
 Plus, I really just love having it!

 One design element that I knew would tie the Primary Bathroom to the other updated rooms in our house — and, bonus, add coastal New England style — was a planked wall.
 Since this is an area that would get damp from the shower, I decided PVC would be the best material.
 You can get the tutorial here!